...

 Cons Max recyclability ~50%; not plant-based

-Among our three recycled vegan leathers, solvent-free PU is the most widely adopted.
+Among our three recycled vegan leathers1, solvent-free PU is the most widely adopted.
 It’s easier to scale, has minimal production downtime, and rarely causes issues in adhesion or surface quality.
 Many clients from furniture, auto interiors, or fashion basics prefer this material because it mimics PU leather very closely without the solvent risk.

 Which One Should You Choose?